-The unemployment rates in New Hampshire reflect a downward slope; that is, the rates are highest among the youngest groups of labor force participants and the lower for those in the oldest age groups.
+The unemployment rates in Vermont reflect a downward slope; that is, the rates are highest among the youngest groups of labor force participants and lower for the older groups.

-In the 55-74 year old age groups, New Hampshire has a higher unemployment rate compared to national statistics.
+Across all age groups, Vermont has a lower unemployment rate compared to national statistics.